Connecticut Early Childhood State Policy Profile

 Pilot QRIS launched and/or completed

-Connecticut has comprehensive, free-standing standards for SEL, preschool through grade three.
+Connecticut has comprehensive, free-standing standards for SEL, kindergarten through grade three.

 Parenting and Economic Supports Policies